-“We have nothing like this in England.”
-Brock shot the passing landscape with his movie camera.
-The river spread across the Mississippi’s broad flood plain.
-Farm houses seemed to float on the Mississippi like Huck Finn's raft.
+“There's nothing like this in Afghanistan.”
+Brock had spent the last two months outside of Kandahar. shot the spreading Mississippi with his movie camera.
+Farm houses seemed to float on the flood plain like Huck Finn's raft.

 "Is this going to be in your film?"
 I hadn't asked too many questions about his Barry Flanagan project.

 "You never know what will mean something in a film."
 Brock was a one-man crew.
-Two, if I was counted as a driver.
+Two, if he counted me as a driver.
 He stopped shooting.
 "But this film is for Barry.
 Imagine yourself trapped in a failing body.
 You'd want to see all this, wouldn't you?"

 "And more."
-Every mile in the Fly-Over was new to me.
+Every mile was new to me.